-Levers for Effective Teacher Residencies
+Levers for Equitable Teacher Residencies

-Since its inception in 2007, NCTR has tied its work to Standards for Teacher Residencies.
+Since its inception in 2007, NCTR has tied its work to standards for teacher residencies.